Legal

 its account, or transmit over Web Hosts Australia's servers

-or network, any material believed by Web Hosts Australia
+or network, any material believed by Web Hosts Australia to

-other actions it may take under this AUP, Web Hosts Australia
+actions it may take under this AUP, Web Hosts Australia

 reserves the right to cooperate fully with any criminal

-investigation of content located on a Server that constitutes
+investigation of content located on a Server that

-alleged child pornography.
+constitutes alleged child pornography.

 Customer Security Obligation